dreamking60/d3-start-to-finish-leanpub/manuscript/21 PRACTICAL Style the circles.md

 ## Style the circles

-In `css/style.css`  we add CSS rules for each of the four energy types:
+In `css/style.css`  add CSS rules for each of the four energy types:

 {caption: "css/style.css"}
 ```css